jasujm/tutina/tutina-ai/README.md

 # Tutina AI

-Machine learning model for predicting and controlling indoor temperature
+A machine learning model for predicting and controlling indoor temperature